scheijan/slackwarrior/README.md

 Leveraging the powers of [Taskwarrior](http://taskwarrior.org) and [inthe.am](https://inthe.am) Slackwarrior can assist you managing your tasks on Slack.

-For detailed information on how to use his services check [the docs](http://slackwarrior.scheijan.net/doc.html)
+For detailed information on how to use his services check [the docs](http://slackwarrior.scheijan.net/doc.html).

 **Work in progress disclaimer:**
 The bot is currently under development and you'll only be able to run it yourself (no Slackapp yet).

 ## Prerequisites ##
-Slackwarior is based on the awesome [botkit](https://github.com/howdyai/botkit) library for Slackbot.
+Slackwarior is based on the awesome [botkit](https://github.com/howdyai/botkit) library for Slackbots.
 He also makes use of [moment.js](https://momentjs.com) and [date.js](https://date.js.org) to provide human readable dates.
-And he uses [dashbot.io](https://dashbot.io) to learn more about the users' needs.
+[Bluebird](https://bluebirdjs.com) is used for promises and he uses [dashbot.io](https://dashbot.io) to learn more about the users' needs.

 ## Setup ##
 Clone this repository and call